 She is author of the Yamabuki series about a historic female samurai who lived in ancient Japan, and who faced a sort of glass ceiling of her own.

 For several years, Katherine M. Lawrence has been researching and writing the adventures of Yamabuki, an actual historic female samurai who lived in the Heian Era of Japan.
-Inspired by several decades in the martial arts halls led by women: as a martial arts student in residence for four years at the Ja Shin Do Academy both in Boston, Massachusetts, and Santa Fe, New Mexico; the San Jose State University Kendo Club; and Pai Lum White Lotus Fist-Crane in Albany, New York, style Katherine set out to write about the experiences of women who train in warriors skills…and Yamabuki in particular.
+Inspired by several decades in the martial arts halls led by women: as a martial arts in-residence student for four years at the Ja Shin Do Academy both in Boston, Massachusetts, and Santa Fe, New Mexico do-jangs; the San Jose State University Kendo Club; and Pai Lum White Lotus Fist-Crane style in Albany, New York, Katherine set out to write about the experiences of women who train in warriors’ skills…and Yamabuki in particular.
 Studying marital arts from the Korean, Japanese, and Chinese traditions helped prepare her for writing about Yamabuki’s own journeys that will take her to these lands before coming full circle.

-In her undergraduate and masters degree work under the late Jon Bridgman and the late Imre Boba, she developed an appreciation for the different mentalities and mind-sets of people in other eras and other cultures--for the assumptions of 21st century Americans are very different from late 19th century Europeans, let along people of other cultures in by-gone eras.
+In her undergraduate and masters degree work under the late Jon Bridgman and the late Imre Boba, she developed an appreciation for the different mentalities and mind-sets of people in other eras and other cultures–for the assumptions of 21st century Americans are very different from late 19th century Europeans, let alone people of other cultures in by-gone eras.
 As H.P.
 Hartley writes, “The past is a foreign country: they do things differently there.”

-When she finds any additional free time, she pursues motor sports, cooking authentic cajun food, studying advanced mathematics, trying to beat the computer at chess, and eating all the sushi she can find.
+When she finds any additional free time, she pursues cooking authentic cajun food, studying advanced mathematics, trying to beat the computer at chess, and eating all the sushi she can find.